bcomnes/node-handbook/README.md

 The `npm` community has some really big ideas about what `npm` can and could do better.
 It has often been the tradition that you write a program, that talks to a web server like [apache](http://www.apache.org/) through [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) and also connects to a database that is assumed running.

 These are all massive assumptions on your applications part.
-These are steps that repeated as little as possible by an operations team.

 Modern day ops teams have seen the value in codifying all of this server and service state using things like [chef](https://www.chef.io/chef/) and [puppet](https://puppetlabs.com/).
 Automating servers to achieve the correct state so that your application can run is great, but your app is still getting bundled without vital organs to make it work.